- Official name to be used on all grant applications for the County as the applicant is County Commissioners of Charles County, Maryland.

 6. Relative to Reporting:

 a.
 Programmatic and fiscal reporting are the responsibility of the grantee department and must be filed in accordance with the funding agency’s format, content requirements and deadlines.
 Requests for grant funds or reimbursements must be processed through the Grants Analyst or Budget Analyst to ensure accurate financial reporting and accounting in AS400.
 Reporting should be processed utilizing the Grant Reporting Processing Form.
+All reporting should be forwarded via email in electronic format.
+No hard copies.

 b.
 Time and effort for Part Time personnel and Full Time Personnel up to a grade 17 spent on the grant project should be based on signed time sheets.
 Time sheets must be signed by the employee and their respective supervisor and be retained for auditing purposes.
 For additional information on distribution of time and effort for federal awards, please refer to 2 CFR 200.430, Compensation - personal services.